** VOTING INFORMATION HERE **

 THE FIGHT IS NOT OVER!!!

-Despite the voting by the City Council, the proposed development of the Westwood Park, adjacent old church lot, and former Westwood View Elementary School may not yet be a done deal.
+The proposed development of the Westwood Park, adjacent old church lot, and former Westwood View Elementary School is not yet a done deal.

 Fist raised in protest